amitmerchant1990/notepad/README.md

 Like this app?
 If so, consider donating a small amount.
 It would help me maintaining this project further.

-You can support the development via [Paypal](https://paypal.me/AmitMerchant) or [Buy Me a Coffee](https://buymeacoffee.com/amitmerchant).
+You can support the development via [Buy Me a Coffee](https://buymeacoffee.com/amitmerchant).

 ## Feedback